 Variables can be given a new name at any time.
 Double-click on the variable, and enter the new name.

 Renaming a variable is possible at any time and does not affect the variable’s stored values.

-Deleting a variable is done in the same way as renaming it.
-Select the variable you want to delete with the mouse.
-Now the focused variable is highlighted in green.
+To delete a variable, click on its row with the mouse to select it.
 Then click the Delete variable button in the toolbar.
-When you delete a variable, the whole column including all its values will be removed from the table.
+When you delete a variable, the whole column including all its values will be removed from the Data Editor.

 Change Variable Type

 MAXQDA allows for changes in variable types for existing variables:

 - Document variables, which display how often a code exists (their source is acknowledged as “code”) can be transformed into a binary variable by clicking on the Convert to boolean variable symbol in the toolbar.
 After it is transformed, the variable will not show how often a code has been assigned in the document but if it has been assigned in this document or not.

 - User defined variables Integer, Decimal, Date/Time and Boolean can be transformed into text variables by clicking the symbol in the toolbar.